 - ½ tsp salt

-- In a small, non-stick frying pan, sauté onions with 1 tsp oil until soft.
+- In a small, non-stick frying pan, sauté onions with 1 tsp butter until soft.

 - In a large bowl, whisk together eggs, milk, and seasonings.
 Add spinach, olives, cheese and sauteed onions.
 Mix well.